mitschabaude/chrode/README.md

 ## Web Workers

 Files with a `.worker.js` extension will be resolved by inlining the worker code and exporting a constructor for the worker, without URL.
-This makes it a bit more convenient to play around with multithreaded JavaScript, especially if you want to bundle your code as a library.
+This makes it more convenient to play around with multi-threaded JavaScript, especially if you want to bundle your code as a library.

 ```js
 // script.worker.js